 Why do you need a business plan?

-A business plan is a valuable tool for every business owner, whether you are starting up, have been in business for years, or are ready to grow.
+A business plan is a valuable tool for a business owner, whether you are at the start-up stage, have been in business for years, or are ready to grow.

 Think of your business plan as a sales document.
 It must convince readers that your venture has the potential to be successful.
 Your enthusiasm, dedication and confidence in the project should be evident to the reader.
 Avoid highly technical terms and diagrams that the reader may not be familiar with.
 You will want to write the plan as if the reader is not familiar with the type of business you are starting.

 The most effective business plans are dynamic documents that evolve as your business grows and changes.
 Your plan should reflect the current reality of your business, the environment in which it operates, and your present and future goals.

 If you are starting a business, a business plan can help you: